ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ### Continuous Random Variables

-1. Given a uniform random variable X  in the range of [0,1]  inclusively.
+Q. Given a uniform random variable X  in the range of [0,1]  inclusively.
 What’s the probability that X=0.5 ?

 <details><summary><b>Answer</b></summary>